brettveenstra/trello2beads/README.md

 2. Replaces them with beads issue references
 3. Updates issue descriptions

+### Enhanced Card Reading

+The tool fetches **complete card data with all relationships** in a single API request for maximum efficiency:

+- **Attachments**: Files and links attached to cards (with metadata)
+- **Checklists**: All checklist items with completion status
+- **Members**: Users assigned to each card (with full profile data)
+- **Custom Field Items**: All custom field values (text, number, checkbox, date)
+- **Stickers**: Visual decorations applied to cards (with positioning)
+- **All Card Fields**: Complete card metadata (name, description, labels, dates, etc.)

+This comprehensive fetch strategy minimizes API calls while ensuring high-fidelity data migration.
+The tool automatically handles pagination when boards contain more than 1000 cards.

 ### Rate Limiting

 The tool implements **token bucket rate limiting** to respect Trello's API limits: